Jim-JMCD/Duplicate-File-Finder/README.md

 column 4 : file size in KiB

 __../duplicate_files2_yymmdd-hhmm.csv__
-Format – For each sha256 value list size and all files
+Format – Every row is as unique sha256 value with file size and all files with that shar256 value.

-column 1 : sha256 Checksum
+column 1 : sha256 checksum

 column 2 : file size in KiB